-- A dedicated power supply circuit should be used in accordance with local electrical safety regulations and National Electrical Codes (NEC). - Ensure that the entire system is reliably grounded. - Use proper size circuit breaker to protect equipment against short circuit and overload conditions. - Observe all local codes and regulations.
+- A dedicated power supply circuit should be used in accordance with local electrical safety regulations and National Electrical Codes (NEC). - Ensure that the entire system is reliably grounded. - Use proper size circuit breaker to protect equipment against short circuit and overload conditions. - The system must be positioned at least 5 feet from combustive surfaces. - Observe all local codes and regulations.